 Curved monitors are far better than dual monitors.
 Read our article on Curved VS Flat Monitor here.

 Simply said, for casual gamers, the more curvature of the monitor, the greater the experience.
 Let’s break it down based on the following factors:

 - More immersive: the greater the curvature, the smaller the R-value, and the more immersive the experience of gaming.
-Most of the budget gaming monitors comes with curved screen to provide more immersive gaming experience.
+Most budget gaming monitor comes with a curved screen to provide a more immersive gaming experience.